mebeingken/wappler-bull-queues/README.md

 Allows for the creation of one to many queues to offload the execution of Wappler library tasks

 ## Requirements
-* Functioning Redis connection, specified within the Wappler server config
+* Functioning Redis connection, specified within the Wappler server config or a Redis connection defined with ENV variables

 ## Installation
 * In your project folder, create /extensions/server_connect/modules (if it does not yet exist)